muisit/rbam-media/readme.txt

 There is no practical limit imposed by this plugin.

+= Do aadministrators have access to all files =

+No, the plugin actively checks on the roles a user has.
+So if you make a file available to 'Subscriber', but not to 'Administrator', the latter roles cannot access it.

 == Screenshots ==

 1. The plugin adds an additional meta-box to the edit form of Media files

 == Changelog ==

+= 1.1.3 =
+Update the 'Tested-to' value.
+Added support for LiteSpeed servers, which read the .htaccess file as well.

 = 1.1.0 =
 * Renamed 'Security' to 'Authorization', which covers the meta-box task better